 - Reviewing and signing Graduation Plans

-- Please submit the rough draft of your graduation plan to receive feedback from an advisor via e-mail within 3 business days
+- Submit your graduation plan to [email protected] to receive feedback from an advisor via within 3 business days

-Although the Students First Office works closely with the Financial Aid office and can answer general questions as well as help you prepare your appeal, it is always best to contact the Financial Aid office directly with specific questions and for information about your specific appeal.
+Although the Students First Office works closely with the Office of Financial Aid & Scholarships and can answer general questions to help you understand your SAP standing and prepare your SAP appeal, it is always best to contact the Office of Financial Aid & Scholarships directly with specific questions.